You’re engaged. Time to celebrate!

 Christ Chapel requires that all couples booking a CCBC wedding complete either AVENEW, Marriage Mentoring or a CCBC-approved premarital counseling program.
 Within 30 days of booking your wedding, you will need to contact the Events Director to discuss options for satisfying this requirement.
 Completing either of these options qualifies you for the “Twogether in Texas” certificate that offers a discount when you apply for your Texas marriage license.

 The program pairs you with a mentor couple that’s been married for at least 15 years and has a healthy, godly marriage.
 (Note: We didn’t say perfect.
 No perfect couples here.)
 You’ll meet together for six sessions that last 2-3 hours each.
-For details on the topics discussed in the mentoring sessions, click here.
 The cost of the program is $90.
+Please submit Marriage Mentoring requests no sooner than three to five months prior to wedding date.

 GUIDELINES FOR DEALING WITH DIVORCE AND REMARRIAGE AT CHRIST CHAPEL BIBLE CHURCH